-The first time I went orienteering (which is one of the best fun ways to learn survival skills), I was surprised how many people were wearing gaiters.
+The first time I went orienteering (one of the best fun ways to learn survival skills), I was surprised at how many people wore gaiters.

 For those who don’t know, gaiters look like soccer shin guards – just not as heavy.

 After running through the woods, I found out why they were all wearing gaiters.
 I had to spend 2 hours pulling thorns out of my legs!
-I’m just lucky that I didn’t go through any patches of poison ivy or nettles.
+I’m lucky I didn’t go through poison ivy or nettle patches.

-You can easily make your own gaiters using old socks.
+You can easily make gaiters using old socks.

 Just gut the toes off the socks so you can pull them over your entire shins.
 Then fold some newspaper or cardboard into the socks to protect your shins from cuts.

 One of the essential survival skills to know is how to purify water.
 The last thing you want is to die from diarrhea-related dehydration because you got Giardia or some other terrible parasite or bacteria.